Boris’s pals severely underestimate the intelligence of the British public | Tom Peck

 Have a search, if you dare, on the popular micro-blogging website Twitter for the phrase “deliver on the priorities of the British people”.
 You will find yourself going down a very deep rabbit hole of Tory MPs who, on Tuesday night, felt it important to let the world know that they give the prime minister and the chancellor “my full support” and that they also can’t wait to start assisting the prime minister with his plan to “deliver on the priorities of the British people”.

-It is, however, crucially important that you don’t read any of the roughly quarter of a million or so replies to these messages.
-And if you’re a Tory MP who, you know, wrote any of them, it’s even more important that you don’t read them.
+It is, however, crucially important that you don’t read any of roughly quarter of a million or so replies to these messages.
+And if you’re a Tory MP who, you know, wrote any of the tweets, it’s even more important that you don’t read them.

 Because there you will find a reasonably large number of British people making very clear indeed what their priorities are.
 Levelling up is not mentioned.
 There’s nothing about schools and hospitals.
 They have just one priority.
 A new school would be nice, as would a new hospital.
 But the thing they want more than anything else is a new prime minister, and that is the one thing the current prime minister is absolutely failing to deliver.